 Why Tree Preservation Orders are made

+The purpose of a Tree Preservation Order is to protect trees that are significant to their local surroundings.
 An order can be made by the council which makes it an offence to cut down, top, lop, uproot, wilfully damage or wilfully destroy a tree without the planning authority’s permission.

 All types of trees can be protected and a preservation order can cover anything from a single tree to a whole woodland.
+Once confirmed, a Tree Preservation Order remains in force permanently.

 You can find further information on the GOV.UK website.

-How to check whether a tree is subject to a Tree Preservation Order
+Check if a tree is subject to a Tree Preservation Order

 You can search for Tree Preservation Orders in the former district areas using the online searches below.

 You must make an application for most tree works if the tree is subject to a Tree Preservation Order.
-We will let you know the decision within eight weeks.
+We will let you know the decision within 8 weeks.
 If the tree is in a Conservation Area you are required to give Somerset Council 6 weeks prior notice to allow us to assess the proposed works and to determine if the tree is worthy of a Tree Preservation Order.

 In very few circumstances, permission to carry out works is not needed.
 If you are cutting down a tree that is a safety risk, has already been approved as part of your planning permission or because of a legal nuisance or statutory obligation, you need to give us at least 5 days written notice.